-Please, please update the version number in source/include/version.h to include the versioning of your package.
+Please, please set the vendor version suffix and number in source/VERSION and call source/script/mkvesion.sh to include the versioning of your package.
+There is also the possibility to set a function to create the vendor version.
 This makes it easier to distinguish standard samba builds from custom-build samba builds (distributions often patch packages).
 For example, a good version would be: